- Diseases, Disorders & Conditions

 Schisandra (also spelt Schizandra) – This adaptogenic herb is the one to take if you are facing any form of surgery that could be traumatic.
 The supplement should be made from the seeds of the fruit which is the most potent type.
 It supports the adrenal gland and improves the detoxifying action of the liver.
 It will also help concentration, coordination and stamina.
 As an aside, an extract from the plant stem has proved very useful in the treatment of HIV.
 Dosage 500mg to 1000mg daily.
 You must not take at the same time as prescription drugs (without medical supervision) and don’t take if you suffer from epilepsy or gastroesophageal reflux disease (GERD).

 Zinc – Well known to enhance wound healing.
 Ensure you take a supplement in advance 30mg daily – preferably zinc gluconate rather than zinc sulphate although both will work.

-Two days prior to entering hospital take 4 tablets of the homeopathic remedy Arnica 30c which will reduce bruising, swelling and soreness.
+Two days prior to entering hospital take 4 tablets of the homoeopathic remedy Arnica 30c which will reduce bruising, swelling and soreness.

-Modern anaesthetics have improved enormously but many people still react badly after surgery.
-The trick here is to use another homeopathic remedy Nux vomica 30c.
+Modern anaesthetics have improved enormously but many people still react badly after surgery or feel nauseous.
+The trick here is to use another homoeopathic remedy Nux vomica 30c.

 Various prescription drugs will hit the liver hard and it is worth supporting it by taking 7 days prior to surgery Milk thistle which contains silymarin and will help regenerate the liver cells.
 It would also be a good idea to take for a couple of weeks once you are home.